bigwiv/Biopython-cn/chr8.rst

     >>> blast_hsp.evalue
     4.91307e-23

-They¡¯re not the only attributes available, though. ``HSP`` objects come with a default set of properties that makes it easy to probe their various details.
+Theyâ€™re not the only attributes available, though. ``HSP`` objects come with a default set of properties that makes it easy to probe their various details.
 Here are some examples: